Hugh Gwynn

 Hugh Gwynn was a Welsh colonist who served in the Virginia House of Burgesses representing Gloucester from 1652 to 1690.

 Biography

-Hugh Gwynn was a son of Sir Owen Wynn, 3rd Baronet and Grace Williams.
+Colonel Hugh Gwynn was a son of Sir Owen Wynn, 3rd Baronet and Grace Williams.
 His mother was the niece of John Williams and his brother was Sir Richard Wynn, 4th Baronet.
-He served in the Virginia House of Burgesses representing Gloucester from 1652 to 1690 and was a vestryman from 1652 to 1677.
+He was a vestryman in Kingston Parish in Gloucester in 1680.